Depression and Relapse

 1. Register for the course.
 Upon payment, you are automatically enrolled in the course.

-Upon completion, you will receive a certificate of completion (emailed and available through your account) with your Continuing Education credits/clock hours.
+Upon completion, you will receive a certificate of completion (emailed and available through your account) with your CEs.

 Registration